 I would so often hear from others they were so glad I was back to “100%.”
 But I knew that I wasn’t.

-When the reality of the permanence and longstanding effects of my brain injury began to sink in, I was feeling overwhelmed and unsure for my/our future.
+When the reality of the permanence and longstanding effects of my brain injury began to sink in, I was feeling overwhelmed and unsure of the future.
 I also had some serious questions for God about why this all had to happen.

-It was sometime around this period of doubt and fear when I "begrudgingly" went to a "church" conference with my wife.
+It was sometime around this period of doubt and fear when I begrudgingly went to a christian conference with my wife.
 While there, I heard a talk that changed my heart and my life.
-I can’t remember who spoke or what the topic of their speech was, but I'll never forget the passage they referenced.
+I can’t remember who was speaking or what the topic was, but I'll never forget the passage they referenced.